alex6970/PasswordManager/Notes.md

 JsHt_gpV8itSFQXBmlcnxHZeKTUpK4OKaqS0SRv7zJU=   [TO REMOVE AT THE END]

-123test_123 (website taht allows the script to check if the private key is the right one to add data)
+123test_123 (website that allows the script to check if the private key is the right one to add data)

 References :